bluepersia/AutoScope/README.md

 Regardless of whether you write Vanilla classes or BEM.

-If any collisions occur during compilation, they will be resolved by an automatic suffix in your code (either hash or number).
+When collisions are detected during compilation, AutoScope automatically adds a suffix to class names (either a short hash or a number, based on your config) — no manual renaming needed.

 If you write Vanilla classes, such as